|

 targets in western Borneo and the central Philippines.
 This dark green jungle island was

 where I was destined to be based until I returned to the United States.
+A large Japanese force occupied the

 big island across a five mile channel from our airstrips.
 Our planes bombed and strafed